HPSCTerrSys/.github/profile/README.md

 - [(Generic) data analytics tools](https://github.com/orgs/HPSCTerrSys/teams/data-analytics/repositories)
 - [(Model system) auxiliary tools](https://github.com/orgs/HPSCTerrSys/teams/auxiliary-tools/repositories)

-These are the current GitHub teams, which contain one or more repositories each.

-Each individual repository is assigned to a single type of information or category only.
+These are the current GitHub Teams, which contain one or more repositories each.
+Each individual repository is assigned to a single type of information or category (i.e., Team) only.

 See [here for the full (unsorted) list](https://github.com/orgs/HPSCTerrSys/repositories) of HPSC TerrSys repositories.